-The transformer layer is currently the primary modeling component in natural language processing, playing a lead role in recent innovations such as BERT and GPT-2.
+The transformer layer is currently the primary component in natural language processing, playing a leading role in recent innovations such as BERT and GPT-3.
 Each transformer layer consists of a self-attention sublayer (s) followed by a feedforward sublayer (f), creating an interleaving pattern of self-attention and feedforward sublayers throughout a multilayer transformer model.

 Language models assign probability values to sequences of words.
 Those three words that appear right above your keyboard on your phone that try to predict the next word you’ll type are one of the uses of language modeling.
 In the case shown below, the language model is predicting that “from”, “on” and “it” have a high probability of being the next word in the given sentence.
 Internally, for each word in its vocabulary, the language model computes the probability that it will be the next word, but the user only gets to see the top three most probable words.